lilblupig/curls/DEVELOPMENT.md

 1. If any assets need to be made, work out what dimensions will be required and make them accordingly.
 Trying to tweak or work with diagrams which are not the shape and size of the destination on the page is difficult.

 ### Build
 1. Get the right information in the head.
-Decide what Boostrap version to use, what Font Awesome etc and include it from the start.
+Decide what Bootstrap version to use, what Font Awesome etc and include it from the start.
 1. Establish meta elements like favicon and description in the header.
 1. Include any scripts to be used at the foot of the body, in a commented section.
 1. If using Bootstrap, take the time to really understand the structure.
 For example, rows and columns not in containers seem to work at first glance, but actually do really strange things like overspill just ever so slightly off the edge of the page, or only have one margin (gutter) on the left, but not on the right meaning sections are not centred within their parent.
 1. Build the nav first, and get it right before moving on.
 A nav was built as the first item in this project but required a lot of tweaking as a result of not understanding how Bootstrap would affect it.
 These changes then had to be copied across all pages each time.
-1. Build to footer second, and get it right before moving on.
-The same as the nav, this section was given a basic structure and not polished bfore moving on.
+1. Build the footer second, and get it right before moving on.
+The same as the nav, this section was given a basic structure and not polished before starting other components.
 Any changes then had to be replicated across all pages.
 1. Once the basic structure to be used on all pages is complete, set up dummy files for all pages and establish links.
 There were no missed links on the pages built this way, but there were on pages which were written before the other files existed.
 1. Once complete examine code using Lighthouse and W3C HTML and CSS validators.
 1. Deal with any issues.